Mattlister/The-Monkees-Monkees/README.md

 The project was regularly pushed to GitHub repository https://github.com/Mattlister/The-Monkees-Monkees and published to GitHub pages using the GitHub settings.

+## Uploading to Github

+I used and configured GitHub Pages to publish my site's source files from my master branch folder named the-band.
+This is in Cloud9 folder for all my Project Pages that were under that umbrella.

+Publishing my source files is dependent on my site type as in what language the code is developed in and the site type I have in my repository.

+To enable my GitHub Pages to be published, I have a master branch in my repository.

+To access my GitHub Pages site's repository.

+I access my repository name and click Settings.

+Repository settings button

+Use the Select source drop-down menu to select master or gh-pages as your GitHub Pages publishing source.

+select-gh-pages-or-master-as-source

+* Click Save.

+* I then Published my GitHub Pages site from my docs folder in my master branch and published the source files from the docs folder in my master branch.
+I had to have a master branch containing all the data.

+* GitHub Pages reads everything when publishing a site, including the CNAME file, from the /docs folder.
+Every change is updated so every step taken and evey edit is documented.

+I used default commands to push to Github such as:

+* git status when checking what needed uploading.
+* git commit -m "" with the named update between the quotes for anyone reading what changes I made.
+A short piece of info helps understand
+* the changes I make.
+* git push -u origin master which then pushes my update and I then need to enter my username and password for security.
+* git rm used to remove data if I added too many commits before uploading to the branch.

 ## Testing

 Testing information can be found in my Testing.md file